 Jean Lin Pao - General Deputy Assistant Secretary

 For more information about HUD USER programs and activities, please download the HUD USER brochure, Housing Research Delivered to Your Doorstep and Your Desktop.

+HUD USER provides interested researchers with access to the original data sets generated by PD&R-sponsored data collection efforts.
+A data set reference guide is available here.
 The Guide to PD&R Data Sets, in pdf format (1.86 MB, updated in October 2011), provides information on each of the data sets posted on this site.
 It is intended to help you identify PD&R data sets that can be used as a basis for your research or analysis.

 The Guidelines for Delivery of Electronic Files, in pdf (*.pdf, 26 KB) format, are to ensure that electronic media are readable by the users.
 The intended recipient must approve any exceptions in advance.
 Additional specifications or exceptions may be required in individual projects and will be included in the statement of work for the project.
 These guidelines apply to both data files from data gathering, analysis or presentations projects (which may use statistical, database, or geographic information applications) as well as smaller, written projects (which may use word processing, page layout, spreadsheet, internet based, or presentation applications).